anynines/klutchio/docs/platform-operator/central-management-cluster-setup/setup-developer-cluster.md

 ---

-We proceed by binding the tenant cluster with the Klutch backend.
-This will allow users of the tenant cluster to set up new data service instances in the environment managed by the Klutch backend.
+We proceed by binding the developer cluster with the Klutch backend.
+This will allow users of the developer cluster to set up new data service instances in the environment managed by the Klutch backend.
 To create this binding, execute the following commands:

 1. In the following line, replace `<backend-host>` with the hostname of the Klutch backend: